irmakguzey/irmakguzey.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: These are the research and engineering projects that I have been included so far.
 nav: true
-nav_order: 2
+nav_order: 3
 display_categories: [work, fun]
-horizontal: false
+horizontal: true
 ---

 <!-- pages/projects.md -->